 At the same time that the U.S. had only those two engine options, with the base one mated to a three-speed slushbox, and the V6 hooked to a four-speed auto, Germans could get the far more advanced Quad 4, which made a solid 145 HP and was hooked to a five-speed manual.

-The Euro version of the coolest looking GM minivan didn’t just get a more advanced, decently powerful engine mated to a five-sped manual, it also received those awesome integrated rear foglights, amber rear turn signals, turn signal repeaters on the front fenders, and the front fascia off the U.S.-spec Oldsmobile Silhouette, not the U.S.-spec Pontiac Trans Sport.
+The Euro version of the coolest looking GM minivan didn’t just get a more advanced, decently powerful engine mated to a five-speed manual, it also received those awesome integrated rear foglights, amber rear turn signals, turn signal repeaters on the front fenders, and the front fascia off the U.S.-spec Oldsmobile Silhouette, not the U.S.-spec Pontiac Trans Sport.
 (The U.S. spec Trans Sport, you may recall, had the telltale Pontiac nostrils in the front):

 You can find these manual, Quad 4-powered Pontiacs for sale in Germany every now and then, and they’re quite cheap.
 I even found a German Pontiac Transport online forum, which is a thing I never imaged could possibly exist.